Learn how to add your bank and credit card accounts to automatically download your recent transactions.

 If you already added a bank account to your chart of accounts but didn't connect it, you can connect it later on to start downloading transactions.
 This only works for bank accounts, not credit cards.

-- Go to the Accounting menu on the Navigation Bar.
+- Go to the Accounting menu and select Chart of accounts.

 - Find the account you want to connect.

-- Select View Register from the Action column.
+- Select Account history from the Action column.

 - Select Connect bank.